-And secondly, it can only work with Nvidia’s GPUs, though if you’re interested in buying a monitor this expensive, chances are that you probably already own a high-end or at least an upper mid-range Nvidia graphics card.
+And secondly, it can only work with Nvidia’s GPUs.
+However, if you’re interested in buying a monitor this expensive, the chances are that you probably already own a high-end or at least an upper mid-range Nvidia graphics card.

 The Final Word

-Nonetheless, the AOC Agon AG352UCG remains more than viable as a high-end ultrawide curved gaming monitor even in 2019 if you can get past the shortcomings mentioned above.
+Nonetheless, the AOC Agon AG352UCG remains more than viable as a high-end ultrawide curved gaming monitor if you can get past the shortcomings mentioned above.